liferay/liferay-docs/develop/tutorials/articles/330-modularity-and-osgi/02-osgi-and-modularity.markdown

 - Modules' dependencies are managed automatically by the container, dynamically (no restart required).
 - The container manages module life cycles dynamically.
-Modules can be installed, started, updated, stopped, and uninstalled while @product@ is running, making deployment a snap.
+Modules can be installed, started, updated, stopped, and uninstalled while Liferay is running, making deployment a snap.
 - Only a module's classes whose packages are explicitly exported are publicly visible; OSGi hides all other classes by default.